 How To Remove Alcohol From Gasoline

-Alcohol in gasoline (called ethanol) can range from 5 to 25% of the total.
+Alcohol in gasoline (called ethanol) can typically range from 5% to 25% of the total.
 An engine has to be designed to handle ethanol and if it isn't then the air/fuel won't be right and the seals and gas lines will dry up and become brittle.
 If the carburetion is correct for alcohol-free gas and you put in gas with alcohol then it will run leaner and weaker.
 Older motorcycle engines seals aren't alcohol resistant.
 So If you don't like replacing them often you should only use alcohol-free gas.
 If no station close to you sells it then this page shows one way to get the alcohol out.
+The bottom of this page, starting with "Ethanol Warning", gives the study paper quotes about how ethanol inreases engine wear.

 Shake the bottle so the gasoline mixes with the water.
 That gives opportunity for the alcohol molecules to stick to the water molecules and settle to the bottom because they are heavier than gasoline.
 Watch where the water meets the gasline (the frontier) and when it looks like a clear line then it is ready.
 Here it takes less than a minute.